 - (17) Requirements for Respiratory Protection.
-See OAR 437, Division 2/I, 1910.134, Respiratory Protection. - (18) Criteria for Approved Self-Contained Breathing Apparatus. - (a) Approved self-contained compressed air breathing apparatus may be used with approved cylinders from other approved self-contained compressed air breathing apparatus provided that such cylinders are of the same capacity and pressure rating.
-All compressed air cylinders used with self-contained breathing apparatus shall meet DOT and NIOSH criteria. - (b) Self-contained breathing apparatus shall be provided with an indicator which automatically sounds an audible alarm when the remaining air supply of the apparatus is reduced to within a range of 20 to 25 percent of its rated service time. - (19) (Reserved)
+See OAR 437, Division 2/I, 1910.134, Respiratory Protection. - (18) Criteria for Approved Self-Contained Breathing Apparatus. - (a) [Approved self-contained] All compressed air [breathing apparatus may be] cylinders used with [approved cylinders from other approved] self-contained [compressed air] breathing apparatus [provided that such cylinders are of the same capacity and pressure rating.
+All compressed air cylinders used with self-contained breathing apparatus shall] must meet Department Of Transportation and NIOSH criteria.
+In emergency and lifesaving situations, approved self-contained compressed-air breathing apparatus may be used with approved cylinders from other approved self-contained compressed-air breathing apparatus provided that such cylinders are of the same capacity and pressure rating.
+Once the emergency is over, return SCBA's to their original approved condition. - (b) Self-contained breathing apparatus [shall] must be provided with an indicator [which] that automatically sounds an [audible-]alarm when the remaining air supply of the apparatus is reduced to within a range of 20 to 25 percent of its rated service time. - (19) (Reserved)